Skip to main content

 There’s a variety of grants for energy efficiency measures like installing insulation, upgrading your boiler, or switching to a low-carbon heating system.

-There are different criteria for different grants.
-They’re based on things like:
+There are different eligibility criteria for different grants.
+These are based on things like:

 The eligibility criteria for different grants are listed below.
 CSE’s energy advice team can also help you to understand if you can access grants for home energy-efficiency improvements.